 Cases with Social Services

 We have considerable experience in representing parents and children in cases with social services.
 Ian has been a member of the children panel since 1996 and Kim Stradling has been a children panel member since 1999.
-Carrie Meikle is currently working toward membership.
+Sandy Powell has been a children panel member since 1992.

 - Our client moved from another area shortly before giving birth.
 The social services where she had been living had decided to issue proceedings, but had formed a view that she would not succeed in caring for her baby and that it was inevitable that the baby (like a previous baby) would be placed for adoption.
 When we were initially instructed our client was a missing person.
 We assisted her to engage with social services in our area.
 There were proceedings, but the outcome was that she kept her baby.